UWCS/rs118/src/chip8.md

 Let's start with fetch.
 Looking at the spec, we can see that each CHIP-8 opcode is two bytes, composed of four nibbles (each nibble being four bits, or one hex digit).
 The program counter is 16 bits, and should point to the address of the next instruction to be executed from CHIP-8's 4kB of memory.

 Write a function, `fetch`, to return the next opcode to be executed from memory, and increment the program counter.
-Consider carefully the parameter and return types of your method.
+Consider carefully the parameters and return types of your method, how do ownership rules interact with it?
 Add a call to `fetch` within `step`.
 If you haven't already got fields for memory and program counter on your struct, now is the time to add them.

 ### Task 2.2: Fetch, But it Works